Adldap2/Adldap2-Laravel/readme.md

 #### Login Fallback

-> **Note**: This feature was introduced in `v1.3.9`.
-You'll will need to re-publish the Adldap Auth configuration file to receive this option.

 The login fallback option allows you to login as a local database user using the Eloquent authentication driver if active directory authentication fails.
 This option would be handy in environments where: